getlantern/lantern/src/github.com/getlantern/autoupdate/_test_app/README.md

 ## How to test the autoupdate package?

-In order to actually test automatic updates, we are going to manually increase the version of main.go, compile a new binary and upload it to equinox.
+In order to actually test automatic updates, we are going to manually increase the version of `main.go`, compile a new binary and upload it to equinox.

 You should already have a `main.v1` compiled binary, if not, create it: